-When you are on strike, you do not work.
+When you are on strike, you do not get paid and you do not work.
 This includes time before 9am and after 5pm and includes any activity which is part of your work, including teaching, research, administration, meetings, emails relating to work, marking, events, or conferences where you are directly or indirectly representing your employer.
 Don’t do ANY work!

 QMUL will deduct pay at the rate of 1/365th of your annual salary per strike day, as it did during the 2018 strikes.
 We will be pressing QMUL to spread the deductions over several months, as other universities did in 2018.
 In the past, deductions have gone into the student hardship fund.

 We don’t yet know what arrangements will be in place to ensure continuity of service in USS.
 We’ll update you when we have that information.

 Research-only contracts: If you are on a research-only contract and you are taking strike action, you should not work and should follow all other advice.

 Research-only externally funded contracts: If you are employed by the University on an externally-funded contract and you take strike action you should not work and should follow all other advice.
 However, if your employment contract is with an external funding body, or any other body or agency, you should not strike.

 Associate Lecturers/ Teaching Assistants: If you are employed on an hourly-paid contract and you take strike action, you should not work and should follow all other advice.

 IMPORTANT: in order to be eligible to claim from the fighting fund, all Associate members must ensure that you have ‘standard free’ membership, not student membership.
 This is essential.
 You can update your membership via MyUCU (you will need your membership number, which you can find in the email welcoming to you to UCU).

 Research leave: If you are on research leave and you take strike action you should not work and should follow all other advice.